FC Thun: Between first and second division

 Urs Fischer took over management of the team in January 2013 and lead FC Thun to a fifth-place finish in the 2012–13 season.
 In the qualifying rounds of the 2013–14 Europa League, Thun won against Georgian team Chikhura Sachkhere (5–1 on aggregate), Swedish side BK Häcken (3–1 on aggregate) as well as FK Partizan from Serbia (3–1 on aggregate) and thus qualified for the group stages of the competition.
 They were drawn in Group G against Rapid Wien, KRC Genk and Dynamo Kyiv.
 In their group, the team won only one out of the six fixtures (1–0 against Rapid Wien) and lost the other five games, finishing last in the group and dropping out of the competition.

 After finishing 4th in the 2018–19 Swiss Super League, FC Thun were eligible for the 3rd round UEFA Europa League qualifiers.
 Drawn against Spartak Moscow, FC Thun lost both legs and 3–5 on aggregate to the Russian team.

 In 2019, FC Thun reached the final of the Swiss Cup for the second time in the club's history.
 They lost the game 1–2 against FC Basel.
-In November of the same year, PMG, Chien Lee and The Seelig Group invested in the club and became the co-owners of FC Thun football club.
+In November of the same year, Pacific Media Group (PMG), Chien Lee and The Seelig Group invested in the club and became the co-owners of FC Thun football club.

 Thun finished the 2019–20 season in second to last place and had to face the runners-up team of the 2019–20 Challenge League, FC Vaduz, in the relegation play-offs.
 After losing 0–2 in the first leg played away in Rheinpark Stadion, the 4–3 victory in the second leg was not enough to win on aggregate, which meant that FC Thun was relegated to the Swiss Challenge League.
 In the following season, the club reached second place in the Challenge League and qualified for the promotion play-offs, but lost 4–6 on aggregate against FC Sion and remained in the second division.
 Carlos Bernegger remained as manager for the 2021–22 season which saw Thun finish in 5th place.
 The team were awarded was awarded the Fair Play Trophy for the dieci Challenge League.

 The following season was more of the same for Thun, finishing in 6th place.
 Gabriel Kyeremateng finished the season as the third highest goalscorer (16) and was nominated for March's player of the month award.
 Bernegger left FC Thun at the end of the season to be replaced by Mauro Lustrinelli.